Embedding health and wellness insurance schemes in every organization…

 - 53% said they felt more emotionally exhausted

-This is according to a global study of over 2,700 employees across more than 10 industries undertaken by Qualtrics and SAP during March and April 2020 (source: HBR).
+These results are directly linked to a global study of over 2,700 employees across more than 10 industries that Qualtrics and SAP undertook between March and April 2020 (source: HBR).

-While employees have been asking for greater flexibility to increase work-life balance for years, these and other experts confirm that remote working can also have a deep negative affect on well-being.
-As professionals find themselves away from the day-to-day routines, increased isolation while juggling multiple commitments results in mental health challenges for many.
+While employees have been asking for greater flexibility to increase work-life balance for years, these and other experts confirm that remote working can also have a deep and negative impact on well-being.
+As professionals find themselves away from the day-to-day routines, increased isolation while juggling multiple commitments results in behavioural health and wellness issues for many.

-Providing mental health support to thousands of professionals is no longer a nice-to-have; it’s now a requirement.
+Providing health and wellness support to thousands of professionals is no longer a nice-to-have; it’s now a requirement.

 Many employers already recognize this, along with the exceptional circumstances that remote working creates.
-Most individuals need access to social connection, communities and structured engagement in order to thrive professionally.
-Younger employees also benefit from being able to learn on the job from their more experienced colleagues.
+Most individuals need access to social connections, communities, and structured engagement in order to thrive professionally.
+Younger millennials and Gen Z employees also benefit from being able to learn on the job from their more experienced colleagues.

-If well managed, advances in digital technologies can provide opportunities for efficiency, success and well-being as long as the right tools, techniques and approaches are considered and deployed for those employees that need them most.
+If well managed, digital technology advancement provides opportunities for continuous well-being driving efficiency and unexpected growth as long as the right tools, techniques, and approaches are considered and deployed for those motivated employees that need them most.

-Digital mental health propositions have become much more prominent – and urgent – due to Covid-19.
-It is a market space that includes countless funded startups who have received an average of $1-2 million in investment each, and covers video consultations, health marketplaces and collaborative ecosystem services, including doctors, hospitals and therapists.
-As a result, there are a host of potential tech-based solutions that adaptive leaders can turn to in this area.
+Digital behavioural health and wellness propositions have become much more prominent – and urgent – due to Covid-19.
+The digital behavioural health and wellness market includes countless funded startups who have received millions in investment each.
+It covers video consultations, health marketplaces, and collaborative ecosystem services, including doctors, hospitals, and therapists among the few.
+As a result, there are a host of potential tech-based solutions that people-concerned leaders can turn to.

-Understanding how to approach mental health – among other health issues – in a preventative and holistic manner is top of mind for a large range of organizations.
-This is especially the case as remote working creates a compelling need for some professionals to be “always on” and new risk types emerge.
+Understanding how to approach health and wellness – among other health issues – in a preventative and holistic manner is top of mind for many established organizations.
+This is especially the case as remote working creates a compelling need for volumes of professionals to be “always-on” resulting in new emerging risks.

-Designing strategies to meet new expectations while also nurturing employees’ personal goals and corporate growth is fast becoming a priority.
-Alchemy Crew dive into those challenges that are core to the commercial health of a client’s business, we uncover the immediate gaps affecting team productivity and identify a series of best practices and socially-friendly tech ventures for quick resolution.
+Designing health and wellness strategies to meet new expectations while also nurturing employees’ personal goals and corporate growth is fast becoming a priority.
+Alchemy Crew dives into those challenges that are core to your commercial health and wellness clients.
+We uncover the immediate gaps affecting users’ behavioural needs, identify a series of best practices for digital implementation and deploy socially-friendly tech ventures for a quick resolution.